makkahwi/asac-works/Challenges/22/README.md

 - Get the reference hashtable keys list
 - Go through the list with a loop, n check if the other hashtable have the same key.
 - If so, assign the values from both hashtables to the same key in a new hashtable.
-- If not, retreieve the assoicated value of the key from reference hashtable and assign it to the key of the new hashtable.
+- If not, retrieve the associated value of the key from reference hashtable and assign it to the key of the new hashtable.

 Big O:
 Time: O(n)